Chibi-Robo!: Chibi-Robo! Zip Lash

+Plot

+Chibi-Robo is outside a space station cleaning with Telly, when a news report warns that Gyorians are attacking and draining Earth's natural resources.
+The Gyorians first arrive in "Oceania" for their water, second in North Africa for their minerals, third the Caribbean for their plant-life and toxic specimens for their use, fourth Europe for the energy grid, fifth North America for the manufactory, and lastly the South Pole to harvest ice caps for off-world use.
+Chibi-Robo receives the "Zip-Lash" chip, giving him capability for combat.
+He can receive elemental power-ups in certain stages, and can upgrade his battery and gain more access to power outlets, his amiibo also grants him a special golden form.
+After defeating the Gyorians in all 6 worlds they are stealing resources in, Chibi-Robo unlocks the 7th world "Asia," in which Chibi-Robo infiltrates the Gyorian mothership from the inside, fights the leader of the fleet, and frees the world's stolen resources and candies.

 Future

 Due to Zip Lash being a critical and commercial failure, it is theoretically considered the final game in the series, with Skip Ltd. having not made any games since 2015.
 In August 2020, it was widely speculated that the company had closed down, with evidence such as an HTTP 403 error when opening the company website, the CEO of the company removing the website from his Twitter profile, and new occupation of the company building potentially pointing towards this.

 Nintendo tweeted a picture of "Fiery Chibi-Robo" in January 2018, which is of Chibi-Robo using the fire ability.
 This led to speculation that a Nintendo Direct was close and a new Chibi-Robo game was going to be announced.
 A Nintendo Direct Mini was released the next day, without a new Chibi-Robo game, although the image of "Fiery Chibi-Robo" has become a meme in the Nintendo community as representation for excitement for a Nintendo Direct.

 In July 2024, Tiny Wonder Studio, a new company established by key members of Skip, Ltd., announced the action-adventure game koROBO, which also centers around a small robot.
-During the Nintendo Switch 2 Direct on April 2nd, 2025, it was revealed that the original Chibi-Robo game would be re-released on Nintendo Switch 2 via the Nintendo Classics service.
+During the Nintendo Switch 2 Direct on April 2nd, 2025, it was revealed that the original Chibi-Robo! game would be re-released on Nintendo Switch 2 via the Nintendo Classics service.